FrostbyteGames1/Frostbytes-Slabs-and-Stairs/README.md

 - Walls were given to all metal- and stone-type blocks
 - Slabs and Stairs were given to all metal-, wood-, and stone-type blocks
 - Fences and Fence Gates were given to all wood-type blocks and nether bricks
-- Buttons and Pressure Plates were given to all metal, wood- and base form stone-types (excludes: cracked, chiseled, etc.)
+- Buttons and Pressure Plates were given to all metal, wood- and base form stone-types (excludes: cracked, chiseled, polished, etc.)

-To get past possible recipe conflicts for wood-type variants, this mod implements a sawmill.
-It functions similarly to the stonecutter, and is crafted like a stonecutter with the stone replaced with planks.
+To get past possible recipe conflicts, some wood based recipes are only possible via the stonecutter.

 **FAQs:**